Easy Thanksgiving Turkey Recipe

 What Size Turkey to Buy?

-If you have more than 16 people, it’s best to buy two turkeys rather than one monster sized turkey.
+- More than 16 people: It’s best to buy two turkeys rather than one monster sized turkey.

 Don’t Forget to Thaw The Turkey